IsaacShelton/Boomslang/README.md

     name.output()
     pointer.output()

-    # This will change the value pointed to by nameAddress
+    # This will change the value pointed to by pointer
     ^pointer = "Changed"

     name.output()